The importance of access to higher education

 20th November 2018

-The project is FREE for schools.
-We are working with schools in Low Participation Neighbourhoods (in terms of Higher Education participation) as part of our commitment to break down the barriers to training for those who may not be able to access it through private dance lesson.
-The school offers one free place to a student from each school who has shown great potential to our Saturday young people’s classes, for two terms.
+The School works with schools in Low Participation (in Higher Education) Neighbourhoods as part of a commitment to break down the barriers to training for those who may not be able to access it through private dance lessons.
+The School offers one free place to a student from each school who has shown great potential to our Saturday young people’s classes, for two terms.
 It’s a great opportunity for our students, many of whom won’t have taught before or created a youth dance work.
 Our students are mentored through the process and great professional experience for them

-Moving Assembly Project is inspired by the need to celebrate dance as a cross-cultural art form belonging to a shared human identity.
-Starting by connecting London with the harbour city of Port Elizabeth in South Africa it aims to connect people, artists and students from diverse backgrounds and communities from all corners of the world, through facilitating the creation of dance and art.
+Moving Assembly Project, under the direction of School alumni Dane Hurst, aims to celebrate dance as a cross-cultural art form belonging to a shared human identity.
+Starting by connecting London with the harbour city of Port Elizabeth in South Africa, it aims to connect people, artists and students from diverse backgrounds and communities from all corners of the world, through facilitating the creation of dance and art.

-The vision of the Moving Assembly Project is to uplift and transform the lives of at-risk youth through an inclusive and cross-cultural Art programme by offering dance training, choreography and creative workshops; creating new work for performance, study and exhibition; creating facilities for dance training and performance”.
+Dane says, “the vision of the Moving Assembly Project is to uplift and transform the lives of at-risk youth through an inclusive and cross-cultural Art programme by offering dance training, choreography and creative workshops; creating new work for performance, study and exhibition; creating facilities for dance training and performance”.

 Our vocation is to realise the potential of every single student, regardless of their financial background.
-Each member of staff here at Rambert School welcomes individuality, and this is at the heart of our teaching.
+Each member of staff here at the School welcomes individuality, and this is at the heart of our teaching.
 As a registered charity we rely on funding to support our students and use sponsorship programmes and the student bursary fund to support our talented young dancers with their training and living costs.
 Find more about equality, diversity and support within the school here.

 Your Higher education

-If you’d like to take the next step towards higher education yourself whether that’s via full time training or an interim course in preparation for a BA you can find out more about our pre-vocational, summer and autumn intensives.
+If you’d like to take the next step towards Higher Education, you can find out more about our pre-vocational, summer and autumn intensives.
 The courses we offer are accessible for dancers of all backgrounds and bursaries and support are available for both short courses and full time training at Rambert School.